bazelbuild/bazel/site/docs/skylark/rules.md

 ## Configurations

-Imagine that you want to build a C++ binary and target a different architecture.
+Imagine that you want to build a C++ binary for a different architecture.
 The build can be complex and involve multiple steps.
-Some of the intermediate binaries, like the compilers and code generators, have to run on your machine (the host); some of the binaries such the final output must be built for the target architecture.
+Some of the intermediate binaries, like compilers and code generators, have to run on your machine (the host).
+Some binaries like the final output must be built for the target architecture.

 For this reason, Bazel has a concept of "configurations" and transitions.
 The topmost targets (the ones requested on the command line) are built in the